-You can measure your PhA and cell health using a bioimpedance device that sends electrical currents is used to assess cell health.
-Impedance is measured by introducing a small alternating current into the body and measuring the the effects on the current caused by the body.
+You can measure your PhA and cell health using a Bioelectrical impedance device that sends electrical currents is used to assess cell membrane health.
+Impedance is measured by introducing a small alternating current into the body and measuring the effects on the current caused by the body.
 In humans, 50 KHz is considered ideal to maximize reactance and determine the point where cells are strongest at resisting the current (thus creating the highest PhA).

 Why You Should Care About Your Phase Angle